supix/pwdIndexer/README.md

 As in the previous case, the first 4 characters of the indexed token (i.e. `topp`) are already in the tree, and do not instantiate any new node.
 The remaining part of the token (i.e. `ing`) generates a new tree path under the node `p`.

 Starting from the current state of the tree, let's now try to search the pattern `to`.
 The first letter of the pattern is `t`, and the search starts from the only node in the tree containing this character.
 The next character is `o`, and it happens to exist within the children of the current node `t`.
-The pattern is completed and the search found a match in the node `o`, highlighted in yellow in the following picture.
+The pattern is now completed and the search found a match in the node `o`, highlighted in yellow in the following picture.

 ![The mantching node for the pattern 'to'](/docs/sixth.png?raw=true "The mantching node for the pattern 'to'")

 Starting from the matching node, a recursive visit of the subtree (enclosed in the dashed line) is started in order to collect all the colored nodes.
 As we have seen before, for each of them, a match is returned by the search.
-In this case: top, toppy, and topping.
+In this case, the colored nodes are 3 and the related tokens are: top, toppy, and topping.

 # Implementation details